mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 recognizable by the vibrant blue guitar case he carries.
-He is a big fan of Zéno and can be persuaded to cancel his gig to tune and rent out the chromatophone for a fee (paid by Hartmann), plus another Cr500 for cancelling tonight’s gig but he would much rather have a backstage pass.
+He is a big fan of Zéno and can be persuaded to cancel his gig to tune and rent out the chromatophone for a fee (paid by Hartmann), plus another Cr500 for cancelling tonight's gig but he would much rather have a backstage pass.

 Exotic Party Guests
 Zéno likes to mingle with exotic, beautiful sophonts of any gender and